-At St. Andrew’s Primary School, we teach History in blocks, so that children can fully immerse themselves in the learning each afternoon.
+At St. Andrew’s Primary School, History and Geography are taught in alternating half-terms.
+We allow a whole afternoon each week of that half-term so that children can fully immerse themselves in the learning.
 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.

-Our curriculum is intended to ensure our pupils have a coherent understanding of history through time, which is why each study in KS2 is taught chronologically, with the exception of a Local History study in year 6.
+Our curriculum is intended to ensure our pupils have a coherent understanding of history through time.
+Our children build their knowledge of chronology through referring to timelines and comparing periods of History from across the world.
+In KS2, we begin with the early history of Britain before moving on to Ancient Civilizations from different parts of the world and more recent significant events in local history.
 In KS1 pupils learn about their own history and history in living memory so that they can understand the concept of time and events in the past before they delve into the past of Britain and the world.

 Key Stage 1

 In Year 1 and 2, the History studies fall into the following categories: